TeYuanLiu/teyuanliu.github.io/content/blog/go.md

 #### Database

 -   Use `pgx` for PostgreSQL.
--   If we need boilerplate code reduction, use `sqlc-dev/sqlc` or `database/sql` with extensions like `sqlx`.
+-   If we need boilerplate code reduction, use `sqlc-dev/sqlc` or `database/sql` with extensions like `jmoiron/sqlx`.
 -   Using too many abstractions like `go-gorm/gorm` often leads to N+1 problem and abstraction debugging difficulty.

 #### Networking